ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 This profile requires that all variables containing results from QARTOD tests be referenced by ancillary variables, and those variables use a valid CF Standard Name to reflect the test performed (see **`qartod_variable:standard_name`** in the table below for a list of suitable standard names).

 **Notes:**
-* See the [Requirements for GTS Ingest](#requirements-for-ioos-dataset-gts-ingest) section below for important guidelines to properly specify a dataset's QARTOD "Aggregate/Rollup" flag variable for GTS ingest by NDBC.
+* See the [Requirements for NDBC/GTS Ingest](#requirements-for-ioos-dataset-ndbcgts-ingest) section below for important guidelines to properly specify a dataset's QARTOD "Aggregate/Rollup" flag variable for GTS ingest by NDBC.
 *  The table below uses **`geophysical_variable`** as an alias intending to represent any variable containing geophysical data, and **`qartod_variable`** as an alias for an ancillary QC flag variable.

 Name | Convention | Description | Type | Role